Winners, losers — and some questions — the day after Seattle City Council primary election

 The questions

 • All three incumbents hurdled the primary, including District 5’s Debora Juarez (four sitting council members declined to seek re-election).
 But each will have to battle over the next months to retain their seats.
-Sawant had the lowest vote percentage among the incumbents Tuesday night but also had the most viable challengers.
+Sawant had the lowest vote percentage among the incumbents and is clearly vulnerable but also had the most viable challengers.
 Herbold had the highest vote percentage but only two challengers.

 • Seattle’s innovative democracy vouchers helped encourage dozens of candidates to run in the primary, including many who said they wouldn’t have been able to otherwise.
 Scott relied heavily on the taxpayer-funded vouchers and is still in the mix.
 But it remains to be seen whether his blueprint can deliver a general-election win in a compelling District 4 contest between a 34-year-old urbanist Democratic Socialist renter (Scott) against a wonky 50-year-old moderate Democratic homeowner (Pedersen).